 You can use any non-dairy milk you have on hand.
 I use almond milk almost exclusively, but I’ve also tried using coconut milk (from the carton, not can), and it was equally tasty.
 It’s best to dilute the milk with some water, or your oats might end up being overly filling.
 No milk on hand?
 Use filtered water!
 Oatmeal made with water might be not as filling, but it still counts as a healthy breakfast!

 Using a sweetener is optional, especially if you’re adding a lot of dried fruit.
 I used to add a teaspoon of agave or maple syrup until recently, but it seems like my taste buds are changing towards liking less sweet stuff, so I don’t add syrup anymore.

 Miso paste is also optional.
 In fact, I can see that most people are not going to like it at all: it’s salty and hard to dissolve, so you end up with little chunks of saltiness in your otherwise sweet oatmeal.
 Call me weird, but I like it in my oats, plus it adds gut-friendly probiotics and enzymes to my breakfast.
 The saltiness also brings out some of the sweetness, at least in my opinion.
-(You can also add some non-dairy yogurt to your oatmeal in place of milk to get the probiotics, but I haven’t tried that.)
+You can also add some non-dairy yogurt to your oatmeal in place of milk to get the probiotics.